-During the month of May, students must enroll in COUN 100, a class that is part of the First Steps Program.
-Sometime in April, students will find their specific enrollment “appointment” in myGateway.
+Students must enroll in COUN 100, a class that is part of the First Steps Program.
+Sometime in April/May, students will find their specific enrollment “appointment” in myGateway.
 This “appointment” is the assigned day and time the student may enroll in classes.
 Students will need their student ID number and password to access myGateway.

 NOTE: If a student has taken COUN 140, this meets the course requirement.
 They do not need to take COUN 100 but may still participate in First Steps.

 To register for a course*:

 - Log into myGateway.
 You must have your student ID number and password.
 If you do not, contact the Admissions office for assistance.

 - On the myGateway home screen, click on “Add or Drop Classes” in the right side menu.